Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Proof-of-concept for hybrid Compton-PET measurements

-The MC reconstructed images have a similar structure as the experimental ones, with a strong maximum at the graphite thick layer position and a second maximum in the central region of the image.
-If one compares the ratio between maxima in the experimental and MC images, the ratio changes from $\sim$0.45 down to $\sim$0.35, respectively.
-This difference could be due to discrepancies between the evaluated cross-sections and/or stopping power present in the libraries (and hence on the MC results) and the actual real cross-section values.
+The reconstructed experimental and MC images for this configuration show a prominent maximum, which can be ascribed to prompt $\gamma$-rays emitted at the Bragg peak from the thick graphite layer.
+A secondary maximum can be inferred, particularly at the central region of the experimental image, corresponding to the geometric center of the setup where detection efficiency is largest.
+The fact that only the signature of the central Nylon layer can be appreciated indicates that detection sensitivity for prompt Compton imaging is not enough to resolve the other four thin Nylon layers, as expected from the MC-simulation.
+The ratio between the first and second maximum in the experimental and MC images changes from $\sim$0.45 down to $\sim$0.35, respectively.
+This difference could be due to discrepancies between the evaluated cross-sections and/or stopping power in the libraries of the MC code and the actual cross-section values.